 To create this triangle of fabric we are going to work some increases.
-Some patterns specify which type of increase to use and some don’t.
-For this pattern we are going to work some M1 (make 1) increases and to be a little extra fancy we are going to do paired increases, a M1L and M1R (make 1 left and make 1 right). [check out the full tutorial on M1 here]
+You can use whichever type of m1 stitch you like, but we’ve used this type of make 1.
+To be a little extra fancy we used paired increases, a m1L and m1R (make 1 left and make 1 right).

-The gusset is going to ‘grow’ from the 3 knit stitches.
+Remember those 3 knit stitches at the beginning of the round?
+The gusset is going to increase from those 3 knit stitches.

-So we have increased 2 stitches.
-We are going to p1, k1, M1L, k1, M1R, k1, work in pattern to end (this means we are purling, ribbing, purling.
+I worked this row like this: p1, k1, m1L, k1, m1R, k1, slip marker, work in pattern to end (this means we are purling, ribbing, purling)

-Round 2: p1, knit to marker, work in pattern to end (no stitches increased)
+Round 2: p1, knit to marker, SM, work in pattern to end (no stitches increased)

 See a pattern forming?
 We are increasing 2 stitches every other row and you should start to see a little triangle forming.

 Work rounds 3-4 a total of 3 (3, 4, 4, 5) times.
 This is 6 (6, 8, 8, 10) rounds.